 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Hiring a licensed solar installer is critical.
-This ensures that the work is done properly using current best installation practices.
+Make sure you hire a licensed solar installer.
+This help guarantee that the work is done properly using current best installation practices.
 In Illinois, the state Commerce Commission issues licenses to distributed generation energy contractors, including solar installers.

-Top-notch solar installations should have strong workmanship and performance guarantees.
-A workmanship warranty covers installation issues, such as poor alignment, poor wiring, or cracks in the panels.
-A performance guarantee ensures a minimum energy output.
-Comprehensive warranties indicate that a solar company believes in its work.
+Quality solar installations should include strong workmanship and performance guarantees.
+A workmanship warranty addresses any installation defects (such as poor alignment, poor wiring, or cracks in the panels), while a performance warranty ensures a certain level of energy production.
+Strong guarantees show that a company is confident in its work.

 Incentive Type: Property Tax Incentive